 Chinese Giant Salamander Facts

-- This astonishing work of evolution bears the informative, as well as accurate, common name of the Chinese Giant Salamander.
+- This astonishing work of Nature and evolution bears the informative, as well as accurate, common name of the Chinese Giant Salamander.
 It also bears another, more difficult to pronounce name.
 That’s because it holds the scientific name of the Andrias davidianus.

 Related Articles